 A club for anyone who loves good food, good cookery books and good company

 Each event has a landmark cookery book chosen as its theme.
 Club members who book a ticket will be asked to pick something to make from that book, cook it at home and then bring it along.
-Then, over drinks supplied by the Market’s traders, we’ll all spend a few hours sharing each others’ food and our experiences of cooking from the book.
+Then, over drinks supplied by the Club’s supporter Borough Wines, we’ll all spend a few hours sharing each others’ food and our experiences of cooking from the book.

-The Borough Market Cookbook Club is organised and hosted by food writer, Angela Clutton.
-She has written on food and drink for a wide range of publications; been featured on Channel 4’s Sunday Brunch; and is Vice-Chair of The Guild of Food Writers.
+The Borough Market Cookbook Club is organised and hosted by food writer Angela Clutton.
+She has written on food and drink for a wide range of publications, features as the food historian on the latest series of BBC’s Rip Off Britain, Food, and is co-Chair of The Guild of Food Writers.
 At each Cookbook Club event, Angela will be cooking her chosen dish in The Cookhouse for members to share, and giving some background and insight into the book and its writer.

-Anyone is welcome to join the Cookbook Club—whether you are starting your cookbook collection with the club’s chosen book, or have shelves and shelves given over to cookery writers; whether you are an experienced cook or just starting out.
+Anyone is welcome to join the Cookbook Club—whether you are starting your cookbook collection with the club’s chosen book, or have shelves and shelves given over to cookery writers; whether you’re an experienced cook, or just starting out.

-Tickets to the Cookbook Club events are £6 each.
-A limited number of free places are reserved for each club event for our neighbours who live in SE1.
+Tickets to the regular Cookbook Club events are £8 each.
+A limited number of free places are reserved for each club event for our neighbours in SE1.